t3l3machus/hoaxshell/README.md

 ```
 sudo python3 hoaxshell.py -s <your_ip>
 ```
-hoaxshell will generate the PowerShell payload automatically base64 encoded for you to copy and inject on the victim.
-If you need the payload raw, execute the "rawpayload" prompt command.
+When you run hoaxshell, it will generate its own PowerShell payload for you to copy and inject on the victim.
+By default, the payload is base64 encoded for convenience.
+If you need the payload raw, execute the "rawpayload" prompt command or start the hoaxshell with the `-r` argument.
 After the payload has been executed on the victim, you'll be able to run PowerShell commands against it.

 #### Encrypted shell session (https):
 ```